WolfwithSword/music-mate/README.md

 - Shuffle the playlist with the far-right shuffle icon.

 ### Metadata Files
 The primary reason I made this app was to output metadata in real-time so I could display it in say, OBS or hook into it with any other software.
-While I have yet to do a server backend for HTTP stuff, or make plugins for TouchPortal, or output to HTML Files...
-[See TODO](#TODO-Plan-&-Long-Term-Goals)

 It does output to TXT Files, including one configurable file.